Rangely, Colorado: History

 The innumerable canyons, draws, and gullies of the area held creeks, rivers and streams which attracted the early Fremont and Ute peoples.
-The Fremont people migrated to the Rangely area from the Great Basin in south-central Utah between 400 B.C. - 650 A.D.
+The Fremont people migrated to the Rangely area from the Great Basin in south-central Utah between 400 B.C. and 650 A.D.
 What we know about the Fremont comes from the artifacts they left in the area and from their homes and campsites which we find in the nearby canyons.
 Evidence of the Fremont people is plentiful in and around Rangely; for example, the rock art on Colorado 139 and Dragon Trail are both examples of Fremont Art.
 A Fremont dwelling in Texas Creek Overlook was an atypical dwelling for the Fremont people.

 In many places around Rangely the art echoes images from other sites in the southwest.
 The art of the historical Utes records their history of conflict with the white settlers who began moving into the area in the 1800s.
 Their art is also the first to include horses originally brought by the Spanish.